younaman/Serverless-tools/README.md

 cn-hangzhou
 1234567890123456
 ```

-And place this file in the same directory as 'aliyun_escalate.py'.
+The role or user associated with these access keys must have permission to access all resources within the account.

-3. **Run the Tool**
+4. **Run the Tool**
 Execute the script using the following command:

 ```plaintext